Performance Rehearsal Safety Protocol

 - Calls should be limited to performing “On” casts.
 Ensembles should be limited if their attendance is not necessary.
 Number of actors called will be determined by the size of the performance venue and its capacity for safe social distancing.
 Outdoor venues are encouraged.

-- Students should come to the theatre already in costume, makeup, hair, and with THEIR MICROPHONE ALREADY AFFIXED and properly in place for those wearing microphones.
+- Students should come to the theatre already in costume, makeup, hair, and for those wearing microphones, with THEIR MICROPHONE ALREADY AFFIXED and properly in place.

 - All Productions must evaluate risk mitigation options including outside venues, online productions, pre-recording vocalists, pre-recording ensembles and special blocking to minimize risk.